aseandavis/ReviewProblems/README.md

 # ReviewProblems
-This is a test git hub containing reports of hand calculation versus simulation results using SwashSim
+This is a test git hub containing reports of hand calculation versus simulation results using the HCM-Calc program